Bdote Memory Map

-The Bdote Memory Map is an interactive online map and website by which the Dakota people trace their history and passed down memory of the region that is now referred to as the Twin Cities area in Minnesota.
-It allows viewers to explore the history of the region as told from an indigenous perspective.
+The Bdote Memory Map is an interactive online map and website by which the Dakota people trace their history and passed down memory of Bdóte—the region that is now referred to as the Twin Cities area in Minnesota.
+It allows viewers to explore the history of the region as told from an Indigenous perspective.
 With video, audio, and other multimedia forms, the map provides the voices of Native speakers to tell their personal and ancestral stories of the region at the junction of the Mississippi and Minnesota Rivers, known by the Dakota people as Bdote, meaning "where the two waters come together".

 History

 Mona Smith, a Sisseton-Wahpeton Dakota videographer, helped create the Bdote Memory Map in partnership with the Minnesota Humanities Center.
 The Memory Map grew out of a 2006 multimedia exhibition Mona Smith put on at the Ancient Traders Gallery entitled "City Indians," reflecting the seemingly ironic term attached to Dakota living in the Twin Cities.
 Smith, however, wished to express how the cities grew in areas that were already their land, the bdote.
 After the Minnesota Humanities Center extended funding, what began as a map of the region where Native Americans could attach post-it notes of their memories eventually became the online Bdote Memory Map.